bar-and-c/mondrian/README.md

 - wxPython Phoenix (3.x)
 - jenkinsapi
 - PyUserInput
+- On Raspberry Pi also python-xlib (for PyUserInput)

 ### Known issues
-Resizing the windows doesn't work on Windows.
+Resizing the windows doesn't work on Windows (it's not refreshed properly).
 I haven't tried to fix it, since I don't run it on Windows, and normally only in full screen anyway.

 ### Credits
 I started this work by tweaking a Jenkins monitor using LEDs, to be run from a Raspberry Pi.